Advising & Support

 testingcenter [at] arapahoe [dot] edu

 Monday - Thursday: 8am – 5pm (by appointment only)

 Closed 12 - 1pm for cleaning

 Call to schedule an appointment (required) - 303.797.5993.
 ALL exams are stopped 15 minutes before end of day to allow for closing of operations.
 You must have a scheduled appointment to enter the Testing Center.
-Please pay for testing and schedule your appointment online or by phone (these will not be done in person at this time).

 Call 303.734.4822 to schedule an appointment (required)

 Check in at the Welcome Desk